 - Breathing becomes rapid, and the lungs take in more oxygen.

 - The spleen discharges red and white blood cells, allowing the blood to transport more oxygen throughout the body.
-Blood flow may actually increase 300to 400%, priming the muscles, lungs, and brain for added demands.
+Blood flow may actually increase 300% to 400%, priming the muscles, lungs, and brain for added demands.

 The Immune System's Response to Acute Stress

-The effect of the confrontation with the bear on the immune system is similar to mobilizing a defensive line of soldiers to potentially critical areas.
+The effect of confronting the bear on the immune system is similar to mobilizing a defensive line of soldiers to potentially critical areas.
 The steroid hormones reduce activity in parts of the immune system, so that specific infection fighters (including important white blood cells) or other immune molecules can be repositioned.
 These immune-boosting troops are sent to the body's front lines where injury or infection is most likely to occur, such as the skin and the lymph nodes.

 The Acute Response in the Mouth and Throat